Sergii-Kostanets/codeinstitute-united/README.md

 ## **Existing Features**

 ### **Navigation**
 The navigation bar is very clean and straight forward.
-Depending if you are logged in or not different menus are visible for the site user.
-An extra menu item is visible if you are logged in as an administrator / staff member.
+Depending if you are signed in or not different menus are visible for the site user.
+An extra menu item is visible if you are signed in as an administrator / staff member.

-*Links that are visible to logged out users*
+*Links that are visible to signed out users*

 * Sign In - Gives the user the opportunity to sign in or sign up if not ready a registered user at United.
 * Blog - Lists all posts.